The 6 Best Neck Stretchers for Pain Relief and Posture Fix

 However, neck decompression is not recommended if you’ve already had neck surgery.

-We recommend following instructions carefully and asking your doctor for treatment time and frequency.
+We recommend following the instructions carefully and asking your doctor for treatment time and frequency.

 Possible side effects of neck traction are headache, dizziness, and nausea.
 If you feel any of these, stop treatment immediately.